JE SUIS CHARLIE

 On 13-9-2012: For the use of anyone interested: Upload of Ken Cozens´ 2005 MA thesis as a PDF file, which is illuminating on the London slaving firm, Camden, Calvert and King, the firm responsible for the high death rates of the second wing of the Second Fleet of convict transportations to Australia.
 You can find a download of Ken Cozens´ thesis here.

-This website is lately beginning to present material from the on-going book project which motivates it.
+This website has lately been presenting material from the on-going book project which initially motivates it.
 You can find a Preamble file on this at Preamble.
-Hyperlinks to the book section of the Merchants Networks Project will only be given on this page and from pages hyperlinked to it, nowhere else on the website.
-The latest update is on Chapter 26, on Caroline Chisholm in Australia - Ed
+Hyperlinks to the book section of the Merchants Networks Project will only be given on this page and from pages hyperlinked to it, nowhere else on the website. - Ed

 Files on genealogy are being continually updated/improved.
 For a list of lineages we've inspected go to Genealogy and Contents